 It often makes sense to go to the local planning department and discuss your ideas with a planner.
 They can save you a lot of time by giving you the background to what they would normally consider permissible.
 However, some councils have recently started charging for any advice they give so check beforehand.

 When an application for outline planning permission is submitted to the council the planners initially decide a simple yes or no and they take into consideration such things as existing planning policies, the nature of the local surroundings, the visual impact of the building, how the traffic in the area might be affected, how services to the house affect surroundings and very many other factors.
 It doesn’t take into account the detailed or aesthetic design of the house.
-However some councils are now insisting that new developments should be designed and built to CSH Code for Sustainable Homes.
-A standard for eco-houses developed by the Building Research Establishment.
-It covers a wide range of criteria level 4 or maybe level 3.

 So outline planning permission is a cheap and easy way to find out whether you will be allowed to do what you want in principle.
 It requires a very simple site plan to be drawn and a simple form to be filled in.
 Google your local council web site with ‘outline planning permission’ and there should be an on line form and guidance notes.
 There is a charge for this and it is usually handled quite quickly.
 If land is being sold without planning permission then you should apply for it before buying the land to make sure you will be able to build the sort of house you want to on it.